 If your symptoms are mild and you are otherwise in good health, treatment may not be necessary.
 Instead, your doctor may instruct you to stay home and care for yourself with close follow-up.

 Treatment in pregnancy

-Recovery from a mild infection may be quick.
-You should feel back to normal within three to five days.
+Recovery from a mild infection may be quick and you should feel back to usual within a few days.

-If you have a more advanced infection, recovery depends on the severity of the infection.
-If your infection becomes invasive, recovery may take up to six weeks.
+If your infection becomes invasive, recovery may take longer.
 You may also need to stay in the hospital during part of your recovery so you can have IV antibiotics and fluids.